SNHD-Development/FormSchemaRender/README.md

 * 0.1.8
     - Escape html special character in Textarea
     - Adding Ability to have custom form within any buttons.
+    - Adding FileRepository type.
+Currently will show only on Read Mode.

 * 0.1.7
     - Sort Select by Values if the values are object